 - Works with a wide range of devices

 - 24/7 live support

 BROWSE SECURELY:ExpressVPN is a solid alternative.
 Optimized for high-speed connections.
 Scores high above its rivals for geo-restricted content.
 Hard to beat on privacy and security.
 Includes a 30-day money-back guarantee.

 Here’s our in-depth review of ExpressVPN.

+Concerns about traffic logs or retention of user data are addressed by the policy of IPVanish to keep zero logs or metadata.
 IPVanish also has robust encryption parameters, which means prying eyes such as snoopy government agencies or hackers are kept safely at bay.
 It uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.

 Read our full review of IPVanish.

+VyprVPN now keeps no logs on its users, as evidenced by a recent third-party audit.
 The company owns and manages entire data centers, helping optimize things like speed and stability of the connection.
 All internet traffic flowing through its servers is secured by the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.